israhil10/Predictive-Ecommerce-Analytics/README.md

 - Which states drive the majority of revenue and orders?
 - How will future revenue grow based on historical trends?

-This project addresses these questions using data-driven analytics and predictive modeling.
+This project addresses these questions through data-driven analytics and predictive modeling.

 ---

 # Objectives

-- Analyze customer satisfaction patterns
+- Analyze customer satisfaction trends
 - Measure delivery performance impact on reviews
 - Identify high-performing product categories
 - Evaluate seller contribution and concentration